-Prepare for the reality of business with real-world learning.
+Prepare for the reality of business with real-world learning

-Mātai Rawa Property
+Mātai Rawa

+Property

-The Bachelor of Property (BProp) is a specialist degree designed to equip you with the knowledge and skills for a range of careers in the property profession in New Zealand and elsewhere in the world.
-Highlights of the degree are a buddy programme through which you will receive mentoring from senior people in the property industry - and abundant industry networking opportunities.
+The Bachelor of Property (BProp) is a specialist degree designed to equip you with the knowledge and skills for a range of careers in the property profession in New Zealand and elsewhere.
+Highlights of the degree are a buddy programme through which you will receive mentoring from senior people in the property industry - and abundant networking opportunities.